practicalli/clojure-cli-config/README.md

 | `clojure -M:repl/cider-refactor` | Clojure REPL with nREPL server, Cider-nrepl and clj-refactor                      |
 | `clj -M:repl/reveal-nrepl`       | Clojure REPL with Reveal data visualization and nREPL interactively               |
 | `clj -M:repl/reveal-light-nrepl` | Clojure REPL with Reveal data visualization (light theme) and nREPL interactively |

+## Hotload libraries into a running REPL

+Use the `:lib/hotload` alias in front of any of the above aliases to enable [hotloading of libraries into a running REPL process](https://practical.li/clojure/alternative-tools/clojure-tools/hotload-libraries.html).

+`clojure -M:lib/hotload:repl/rebel` enables hotloading in the REPL terminal UI.

+`clojure -M:lib/hotload:env/dev:repl/rebel` enables hotloading, included the dev directory (to auto-load `user.clj`) with a REPL terminal UI.

 ## Remote REPL connection